Quansight-Labs/quansight-labs-site/posts/2021/08/github-actions-benchmarks.md

 to make it run in less time.

 > We also considered running several single-pass replicas in parallel using different GitHub
 > Actions jobs.
-In theory, a false positive could be detected by detecting the value of the
+In theory, a false positive could be spotted by comparing the values of the
 > failing tests in the other replicas.
 Only true positives would reliably appear in all
 > replicas.
 However, this consumes more CI resources (compilation happens several times)
 > and is noisier from the maintainer perspective, who would need to check all replicas.